hackerb9/gwordlist/README.md

 Interestingly, if this data is right, only five words make up 20% of all the words in books from 1880 to 2000.
 And one of those "words" is a comma!
 (Don't believe comma is a word?
 I've also created wordlists that exclude punctuation.)

 ## Why does this exist?
-I needed my [XKCD 936]() compliant[password generator](https://github.com/hackerb9/mkpass) to have a good list of words in order to make memorable passphrases.
+I needed my [XKCD 936]() compliant [password generator](https://github.com/hackerb9/mkpass) to have a good list of words in order to make memorable passphrases.
 Most lists I've seen are not terribly good for my purposes as the words are often from extremely narrow domains.
 The best I found was [SCOWL](), but I didn't like that the words weren't sorted by frequency so I couldn't easily take a slice of, say, the top 4096 most frequent words.

 The obvious solution was to use Google's ngram corpus which claims to have a trillion different words pruned from all the books they've scanned for books.google.com (about 4% of all books ever published, they say).
 Unfortunately, while some people had posted small lists, nobody had the entire list of every word sorted by frequency.
 So, I made this and here it is.